qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 Delete holes
 ------------
-This algorithm takes a polygon layer and removes holes in polygons.
+Takes a polygon layer and removes holes in polygons.
 It creates a new vector layer in which polygons with holes have been replaced by polygons with only their external ring.
 Attributes are not modified.

 An optional minimum area parameter allows removing only holes which are smaller than a specified area threshold.
 Leaving this parameter as 0.0 results in all